-Consulted Stakeholder Consultation Conducted Outcomes of Consultation An assessment of the monitoring regime that will identify any changes as a result of the effects of the longwall mining, especially subsidence.
-This may include impacts of farm infrastructure i.e. buildings, fences, slope changes, water supply infrastructure.
-Tahmoor Coal will consult with the agricultural business owners during the preparation of subsidence management plans for each individual agricultural business, and will monitor and manage potential impacts to the properties in accordance with these management plans.
-Further information on management plans to be prepared for built features is provided in Section 2.1.2 and Table 5.
-In relation to the poultry enterprises that exist in the area, that these owner / managers as well as the processors / owners of the birds be consulted to ensure that production plans can be adjusted if required.
-This should have at least for 12 month period of mining activity.
-Tahmoor Coal will consult with the agricultural business owners during the preparation of subsidence management plans for each individual agricultural business, and will monitor and manage potential impacts to the properties in accordance with these management plans.
-Further information on management plans to be prepared for built features is provided in Section 2.1.2 and Table 5 .
+Consulted Stakeholder Consultation Conducted Outcomes of Consultation well as the processors / owners of the birds be consulted to ensure that production plans can be adjusted if required.
+This should have at least for 12 month period of mining activity. subsidence management plans for each individual agricultural business, and will monitor and manage potential impacts to the properties in accordance with these management plans.
+Further information on management plans to be approved for built features is provided in Section 2.1.2 and Table 5.
 For protected cropping enterprises (glasshouses) located in the impacted area, the slope of the glasshouses is critical for efficient irrigation so subsidence may be a potential issue.
 This may also be an issue for other open horticultural enterprises e.g. olives if they are irrigated with a dripper system.
 Tahmoor Coal will consult with the agricultural business owners during the preparation of management plans for each individual agricultural business, and will monitor and manage potential impacts to the properties (including hothouses and greenhouses) in accordance with these management plans.
 Further information on management plans to be prepared for built features is provided in Section 2.1.2 and Table 5 .
 Dust can also be an issue for greenhouse / glasshouse light transmission so this needs to be addressed if dust levels are an issue above ground.
 The extraction of LW S1A-S6A involves the extraction of six underground longwall panels and as such there will be no impact to air quality resulting from this extraction activity.
-All other activities associated with the Tahmoor South Project that have the potential to create dust will be undertaken in accordance with the approved Air and Greenhouse Gas Management Plan for any onsite construction as well as the ongoing operation of Tahmoor Mine.
+Tahmoor South Project that have the potential to create dust will be undertaken in accordance with the approved Air and Greenhouse Gas Management Plan for any onsite construction as well as the ongoing operation of Tahmoor Mine.
 With water quality any increase in the total dissolved salts (TDS) or an increase in sodium level will be a limitation to any horticultural system relying on hydroponics or fertigation.
 There is no predicted increase in total dissolved salts or sodium in groundwater bores associated with LW S1A-S6A.
 This is discussed further in the Land and Agricultural Resource Assessment (SLR, 2022).
 Wollondilly Shire Council A letter introducing the Extraction Plan for LW S1A-S6A was sent on 22 December 2021.
+Tahmoor Coal provided a figure of the Extraction Plan Study Area, and an overview of the longwalls.
+A response from Council's Waste and Environmental Services Team was received on 14 February 2022.
+Noted.
+A detailed geological model that identifies the likely interaction of subsidence induced fractures with the modelled groundwater environment as part of complying with the IESC publication.
+The Tahmoor South Geological Model has been updated, as discussed in the Groundwater Technical Report in Appendix E of the Water Management Plan.
+Crown Lands A letter introducing the Extraction Plan for LW S1A-S6A was sent on 22 December 2021.
 Tahmoor Coal provided a figure of the Extraction Plan Study Area, and an overview of the longwalls.
 Noted.